-1. Any employee who is designated to act in a rank higher than his permanent rank and who actually performs the duties of the higher rank shall receive 5% increase to his/her salary for the time spent in such capacity, exceeding the number of hours the employee would ordinarily work in a 1-week time period.
+1. Any employee who is designated to act in a rank higher than his permanent rank and who actually performs the duties of the higher rank for at least two (2) consecutive work days shall receive 5% increase to his/her salary for the time spent in such capacity.